refinedev/refine/.changeset/many-lobsters-laugh.md

 "@pankod/refine-core": minor
 ---

-`options` prop of resource is deprecated.
+-   `options` prop of resource is now deprecated.
 Use `meta` prop instead.
-To ensure backward compatibility, `options` prop will be used if `meta` prop is not provided.
+-   To ensure backward compatibility, `options` prop will be used if `meta` prop is not provided.

 ```diff
 <Refine